zplewis/lastmileoftheway/README.md

 - Add summary page
 - Standardize all three song pages to select song type, and a song, or add their own
 - Add recommendation for the first song as the opening hymn
+- Handle when invalid guide URLs are provided
+  - a 404 | Not Found page is displayed currently

 ## Jekyll